California's Official State Social Security Administrator

 2. Government Pension Offset (GPO) - impacts Social Security benefits received as a spouse or an ex-spouse.

-For this form, we recommend Employers ensure the following steps are taken:
+For this form, we recommend employers ensure the following steps are taken:

 • Obtain the employee's signature on the form

-• Maintain original forms in employee files
+• Maintain the original form in the employee’s file

 • Submit a copy of the signed form to the agency's pension agency